JuanValero25/EasyDynamoDB/README.md

 # EasyDynamoDB
-easy framework for DynamoDB in Java
+easy framework for DynamoDB in golang

 ## COMMING SOO. . .